-Public service workers may qualify for student loan forgiveness after 10 years, and governmental benefits can be pretty good.
+Public service workers may qualify for student loan forgiveness after 10 years, and governmental health benefits can be pretty good.
 That probably won’t offset millions in missed earnings, but it might make potential teachers feel a little better about their calling.

 Working in the private sector usually means better pay.
 But some areas of study, especially in the arts, have higher average salaries in the public sector, including…